CBI charge sheets 4 including tainted Banda JE in a fresh child sexual abuse case | Law-Order

 - India

-The CBI has filed a charge sheet against four people, including the mastermind and a railway loco pilot posted in Rourkela, for alleged sexual abuse of three children aged 9 to 12 years over three years, officials said Tuesday.
+The CBI on Tuesday filed a charge sheet against four people, including the mastermind and a railway loco pilot posted in Rourkela, for alleged sexual abuse of three children aged 9 to 12 years over three years, officials said.

 The CBI has also alleged that assistant loco pilot Ajit Kumar, alleged mastermind Ajay Kumar Gupta, his accomplice Avanish Kumar Singh, both from Chandauli, and former junior engineer in Uttar Pradesh Irrigation Department Ram Bhawan were disseminating Child Sexual Abuse Material (CSAM) through WhatsApp and Telegram, they said.